Agenzia Informazioni e Sicurezza Esterna: History

 in an attempt to increase their effectiveness and bring them more fully under civilian control.

 AISE was founded in 2007 with the reform of the intelligence agencies provided by the Italian 3 August 2007, n.
-124 law: new agencies were formed as the Department of Information Security (DIS) and the Internal Security and Information Agency (AISI).
+124 law: new agencies were formed as the Department of Information for Security (DIS) and the Internal Intelligence and Security Agency (AISI).

 The reform drastically changed the structure of Italian intelligence, as compared to the 24 October 1977, n.
 801 law, it now does not divide the responsibilities between civilian and military structures (i.e. SISDE and SISMI), but along territorial spheres of competence: